abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

      ![](../media/L3T4S14-1707.png)

 11. Observe the output.
-This time you'll likely see the email in a similar format, but with a much more informal tone.
+This time, you'll likely see the email in a similar format, but with a much more informal tone.
 You'll likely even see jokes included!

 ## Summary